Employer Health Insurance: What is It & is My Employer Required to Offer?

 While it may be convenient to accept the health insurance plan your employer is offering, it's important to evaluate if it's actually worth accepting based on your healthcare needs.

 Compare the health insurance plan that your employer is offering with ones that you can purchase in your state health insurance market or the national health insurance market.
 Factors to consider include:

 - Who will be insured (just you or you and your family)?

-What the monthly expenses are; including premiums, copays, deductible.
+- What the monthly expenses are; including premiums, copays, deductibles.